vikilpet/Taskopy/readme.md

 			print(proc.pid)

 - **process_cpu(pid:int, interval:int=1)->float** - CPU usage of process with specified PID. *interval* in seconds - how long to measure.
-- **process_kill(process)** - kill process or processes. *process* may be an integer so only process with this PID will be terminated.
-If *process* is a string then kill every process with that name.
+- **process_kill(process, cmd_filter:str=None)** - kill process or processes. *process* may be an integer so only process with this PID will be terminated.
+If *process* is a string then kill every process with that name. *cmd_filter* - kill only processes with that string in command line.
 - **service_start(service:str, args:tuple=None)** - starts the service.
 - **service_stop(service:str)->tuple** - stops the service.
 - **service_running(service:str)->bool** - the service is up and running?